jc-gh/hello-world/README.md

 # hello-world
 A Hello World repository - GitHub tutorial
-# changes added
+# edits in branch readme-edits
-Some changes added.
-This UI reminds of Jupyter Notebooks...
+Some changes added to README.md in the readme-edits branch.